killercup/silicon-zucchini/Readme.md

 # Silicon Zucchini

 _Silicon Zucchini_ is a simple and opinionated static site generator.
-It differentiates itself from similar tools by it's focus on the usage of JSON Schema definitions for various tasks.
+It differentiates itself from similar tools by focussing on the usage of JSON Schema definitions for various tasks.

 [![Build Status](https://travis-ci.org/killercup/silicon-zucchini.svg?branch=master)](https://travis-ci.org/killercup/silicon-zucchini)